mongodb/docs/source/includes/serverless-features-not-supported.rst

      - Some database commands have limitations for {+serverless-instances+}.
 To learn more, see
        :doc:`Unsupported Commands in Serverless Instances </reference/unsupported-commands-serverless>`.

+       You cannot create a capped collection or convert an existing collection to a capped collection.

    * - Namespaces and Database Names
      - |service| limits {+serverless-instance+} namespaces to 95 characters and